-While time has not touched the exquisiteness of this place, the friendly nature of its resident is hard to miss.
-Turtuk has a history as colourful as the apricot plantations one sees all around the region. therefore, it is an amalgamation of all the cultures that have lived here.
+While time has not touched the exquisiteness of this place, the friendly nature of its residents is hard to miss.
+Turtuk has a history as colorful as the apricot plantations one sees all around the region. therefore, it is an amalgamation of all the cultures that have lived here.

 Let's quickly dive into the details:

 Known as village divided by a border, Turtuk has many stories to tell.
 Thanks to a petition by locals to connect with the world, Turtuk opened its doors to inquisitive souls in 2010.